trampgeek/moodle-filter_ace_inline/README.md

 matplotlib installed on the jobe server; they're not there by default.

 ## Change History

+ * Version 0.8.3, 28 September 2022.
+Introduce a data-hidden attribute that hides
+   the code to be executed, allowing authors to set up applet-like elements that read data from UI elements or files and display output inline when the button (probably renamed) is clicked.
+Also set data-min-lines default to 1;
+   4 was a bad idea.

  * Version 0.8.2, 25 September 2022.
 Introduce data-file-upload-id attribute
    allowing the user to select files to upload into the workspace on Jobe when